bespoyasov/refactor-like-a-superhero/manuscript-en/17-static-typing.md

 new NaturalNumber(-1); // Error!
 new NaturalNumber(42); // NaturalNumber

-// But the classes are quite verbose
+// But the classes are pretty verbose
 // and aren't convenient to use as wrappers over a primitive.
 // It takes a lot of code to create “numbers” via `new NaturalNumber(42)`
 // and somehow implement arithmetic operations with these values.